Water Stewardship Policy

 Background

 We use water as an ingredient to make our products, as well as for cleaning and cooling manufacturing equipment.
-Our R&D and Quality teams also rely on water to perform testing, in analyses, and to develop new products.
-Access to high-quality water is essential to our business, and we are committed to reducing our impact on local water resources through implementation of our water stewardship strategy.
+Our Research & Innovation (R&I) and Quality teams also rely on water to perform testing, in analyses, and to develop new products.
+Access to high-quality water is essential to our business, and we are committed to reducing our impact on local water resources and ecosystems through implementation of our water stewardship strategy.
 Additionally, we recognize that water stewardship is important to both mitigating and adapting to the effects of climate change.

 Water Stewardship Strategy

 At The Estée Lauder Companies (we, us, our, or ELC)1, we are committed to responsible water management and developed our water stewardship policy to focus on key areas where we intend to make progress.
-This policy covers our own operations, supply chain,2, and local communities.
 Furthermore, our policy offers opportunities for meaningful engagement in causes that matter to employees, consumers, communities, and suppliers.

 Promote Water Circularity in Direct Manufacturing

-Within our manufacturing operations, we use water as an ingredient in our products; however, this consumed water represents a small percentage of our total water usage.
-One of our main water uses is for cleaning and cooling manufacturing equipment and therefore, we established a goal to reduce water withdrawal at direct manufacturing sites by 20% by the end of calendar year 2025 (baseline: FY'19), focusing on our largest manufacturing facilities in water-stressed regions3.
-We are progressing toward our goal through implementation of efficiency measures, closed-loop cooling systems, and advanced wastewater treatment technologies.
-Through innovation and initiatives to reduce/reuse/recycle water, that in some cases are beyond regulatory compliance, we are advancing water circularity within direct manufacturing.
+Within our manufacturing operations, water is used as an ingredient in our products; however, this accounts for a small percentage of our total usage.
+One of our main water uses supports cleaning and cooling processes.
+Recognizing this, we prioritized investments and initiatives that improve water efficiency in these areas, enabling us to achieve our 2025 goal and accelerate progress toward our 2030 goal: reducing absolute water withdrawal from direct manufacturing sites by at least 50% (baseline: FY’19)2 by the end of calendar year 2030, with a focus on high and extremely high water-stressed sites.
+We are progressing toward our goal through continued implementation of efficiency measures, closed-loop cooling systems, and advanced wastewater treatment technologies.
+Through innovation and initiatives to reduce/reuse/recycle water, that in some cases go beyond regulatory compliance, we are advancing water circularity across our direct manufacturing operations.

 Engage Our Supply Chain

-We are also assessing suppliers’ sustainability initiatives, including measures to improve water efficiency.
-We have prioritized our Strategic and Joint Value Creation (JVC) Suppliers4 through EcoVadis Assessments and require them to achieve an “advanced” score and expect other suppliers to achieve at least a “satisfactory” score.
-We engage with suppliers who do not achieve a “satisfactory” score to help them improve, and we reassess them each year until they meet the “satisfactory” requirement.
-In 2022, we also invited key suppliers to disclose water risks and opportunities and actions taken to reduce their environmental impacts through CDP Water Supply Chain.
+We assess suppliers’ sustainability initiatives, including measures to improve water efficiency, through EcoVadis assessments.
+We engage with suppliers who do not achieve a "satisfactory" score to help them improve, and we reassess them periodically until they meet, at a minimum, the "satisfactory" requirement.
+We also invite key suppliers to disclose water risks and opportunities and actions taken to reduce their environmental impacts through CDP Water Supply Chain.
 Through these efforts, we aim to strengthen ties with these suppliers and seek to further engage with them on water-related issues.

 Understand Shared Water Challenges

 We assess global water-related risks to inform our business decision-making.
 At key manufacturing locations, we have also conducted Source Water Vulnerability Assessments (SVAs) to gather data, in alignment with the International Water Stewardship Standard (AWS Standard).
 The SVAs help us identify impacts and dependencies, community-shared water challenges, and important water-related stakeholders.
-We plan to leverage the SVA findings to define our future local water action plans to expand on existing ELC and brand initiatives to collaborate with external partners within the wider community context.
+We continue to leverage the SVA findings and our biodiversity risk assessment1,3 to shape local water action plans that build on existing ELC and brand initiatives, promote collaboration with external partners, and advance nature-based solutions for local ecosystems and communities.

 Track and Report Progress